-Food trucks are the rage these days.
-Unlike the basic vehicles that used to be called “roach coaches,” the new breed features a variety of cuisines and often a culinary-school trained chef behind the stove.
+Bang Bite is a tasty restaurant masquerading as a food truck.
+These days more and more chefs are turning to this more economical way of getting their own restaurants.
+Today, unlike the basic vehicles that used to be called “roach coaches,” the new breed of food trucks and trailers feature a variety of cuisines and often a culinary-school trained chef behind the stove.
 Even the self-taught ones are often passionate about food and what they are doing.
 Bang Bite, on the corner of Old Santa Fe Trail and Paseo de Peralta (opposite Kaune’s Market), is the latest food truck to open in Santa Fe.

 Meet Chef Enrique Guerrero